 We begin some 10,000 years ago with hemp being used to create cloth.
 It’s then mentioned for the first time in written records from around 3000 years ago in China.
 After that, it was used in various religious and spiritual contexts in the Far East, India, and Africa.

 Skipping forward slightly to Victorian England, Queen Victoria’s physician Sir Russell Reynolds prescribed the monarch cannabis to cope with her menstrual cramps (2).
 When writing in the very first edition of the British Medical Journal, Reynolds described cannabis as “one of the most valuable medicines we possess.”

 In France, Dr. Jean-Jacques Moreau de Tours used cannabis to treat depression, and, during the American War of Independence, soldiers were paid with cannabis while farmers were encouraged to grow hemp to produce rope, paper, clothing, and ship sails.

 More recent history paints a different picture of cannabis.
 There was the prohibition of the 1920s and 30s, the anti-establishment reputation of the 1960s, and the American War on Drugs muddying the waters of any serious legalization debate.

 However, before the villainization of hemp, it was widely accepted as a very useful plant (3).
 From biofuel from its seeds to medicine from its leaves, it ought to be a core crop grown by farmers across the United States and beyond.
 However, for reasons too numerous to discuss in this article, issues of legality and federal restrictions have put a stop to that idea for the time being.

-This brings us to today and the growing realization that CBD products have potential health benefits without the unwanted side-effects brought about by the presence of THC.
+This brings us to today and the growing awareness that CBD products may have potential health benefits without the unwanted side-effects brought about by the presence of THC.

 There are things in our brains called G protein-coupled receptors, and they interact with the chemical properties of things we consume.
 If you smoke or otherwise ingest cannabis, the THC will attach itself to one of these receptors (the CB1 receptor, to be precise) and elicit those feelings of euphoria and elation associated with weed.